-Scholarships vs Grants
+Key Difference – Scholarships vs Grants

 Grants are available for a number of purposes such as starting a business, community service, for NGO’s, employment and training programs, environmental issues, legal services, sports, arts and culture, and for studies in the fields of agriculture and sciences.
-Grants are always for a specific purpose and they cannot be utilized to further one’s own requirements such as buying a house or a car.
+Grants are always for a specific purpose, and they cannot be utilized to further one’s requirements such as buying a house or a car.
 Grants have been designed to assist people who want to do something worthwhile for the community and society at large whether it is in the field of medical research or development of a product or service that might be useful for the society.
-Educational grants are normally for developing colleges and training centers that would be beneficial for a large number of students in a particular area.
+Educational Grants are normally for developing colleges and training centers that would be beneficial for a large number of students in a particular area.

-• While scholarships are available to individual students, grants are for initiatives that are beneficial for the community at large.
+Grants: Grants are for initiatives that are beneficial for the community at large.

-• Educational grants are given to institutions rather than individual students
+Grants: Educational grants are given to institutions rather than individual students

 2. “Bill and Melinda Gates Foundation visitor center” by Adbar – Own work.
 [CC BY-SA 3.0] via Wikimedia Commons